vitatriutami/vitatriutami/README.md

 I'm Vita – a coder with a flair for creativity and a love for learning.

+💻 My GitHub is where I bring my projects to life, adding a bit of sparkle to every line of code.
+From crafting elegant interfaces to exploring new technologies, I’m all about making things that are both beautiful and functional.

+🎀 With the skills to build and the passion to learn, I’m ready to take on new challenges and create something special.
+Coding is my way of making magic happen, and I’m excited to share my journey with you.

+💡 Let’s connect and make something fabulous together!

 ## <img src="https://raw.githubusercontent.com/Tarikul-Islam-Anik/Animated-Fluent-Emojis/master/Emojis/Travel%20and%20places/Canoe.png" alt="Canoe" width="40" height="40" /> Activity Data

 <div align="center">